 In addition to training and supporting current teachers to adapt to the Common Core State Standards, Maryland is working with its higher education counterparts to effectively prepare pre-service teachers.
-Specifically, members of the Divisions of Instruction and Certification and Accreditation have held workshops with IHE faculty to provide an overview of the Common Core State Standards for English/Language Arts/Literacy and Mathematics.
+Specifically, members of the Division of Curriculum, Assessment, and Accountability and the Division of Educator Effectiveness have held workshops with IHE faculty to provide an overview of the Maryland College and Career-Ready Standards for English/Language Arts/Literacy and Mathematics.
 These workshops were held throughout the State so that higher education faculty members could attend a regional session.
 One topic addressed in these meetings was "Implications for Teacher Education."
 Additionally, the English/Language Arts/Literacy and Mathematics Teams routinely invite members of IHEs to their unit/lesson plan development sessions, just as they were invited to the sessions where the Maryland Common Core State Curriculum Frameworks were developed.
+To support the unique needs of IHEs who provide Programs in Special Education/Early Intervention Services, monthly meetings are held that include updates, information, fiscal and programmatic resources that support building the capacity of professors and their students in the implementation of the College and Career-Ready Standards, standards-based IEPs, and the Maryland Online IEP.